 Konoba Scala Santa

-One of the oldest restaurants in Kotor (serving meals since 1931), Scala Santa is situated in an absolutely charming square – with indoor décor just as enchanting.
-Known for their seafood dishes, try the fish soup, black risotto and octopus.
+One of the oldest restaurants in Kotor (serving meals since 1931), Scala Santa is situated down an absolutely charming lane – with indoor décor just as enchanting.
+Known for their seafood dishes, try the fish soup, black risotto or octopus!

 More Kotor Restaurants

-While dining in the Old Town of Kotor provides a certain level of ambiance, there are delicious restaurants outside of the city walls, too.
+While dining in the Old Town of Kotor provides a certain level of ambiance, there are authentic Montenegrin restaurants outside of the city walls, too.

 BBQ Tanjga